colbsa/UnamiLodge.org/_posts/news/2019-01-15-Chief-Message.md

 date: 2019-01-15
 banner: chief-message.png
 thumbnail: chief-message.png
-excerpt: Lodge Chief Adain Campbell has some welcoming words to share with the members of Unami Lodge, One.
+excerpt: Lodge Chief Aidan Campbell has some welcoming words to share with the members of Unami Lodge, One.
 ---

 Brothers,